 The history of ounces and pounds dates back to ancient Rome.
 The libra pondo was a Roman unit of weight, and it is the origin of the abbreviation "lb" for pound.
 Over time, different regions developed their own variations of these units, leading to inconsistencies.
 The need for standardization became apparent with the growth of trade and commerce.

 In 1875, the Treaty of the Meter established the International System of Units (SI), which is based on the metric system.
 While many countries adopted the metric system, the United States continues to use the imperial system for many applications.
-However, the definitions of imperial units like ounces and pounds are now linked to the metric system to ensure accuracy and consistency.
+Even so, the definitions of imperial units like ounces and pounds are now linked to the metric system to ensure accuracy and consistency.

 The Conversion Factor